Should I get a cash out refinance or HELOC?

 - Shorter terms.
 HELOCs often come with terms of five to 10 years.
 And shorter terms mean higher monthly payments, compared with cash out refinances and some HELs.

 - Two mortgage payments.
-This applies to HELOCs and HELs.
+This applies to HELOCs and HELs which are both are in addition to your primary mortgage.
 A second mortgage means a second monthly payment.

 - Repayment periods.
 After a set number of years, your draw period will end and your repayment one begins.
 Some borrowers experience difficulties at that point.
 They can’t borrow anymore and they have a fixed time within which to pay down their balance.
-Unless they can refinance.
+Unless they can refinance the loan amount.

 In the end, the choice between a cash out refinance and a HELOC depends on the specifics of your financial circumstances.Click here for today's refinance mortgage rates.